Sacha Lord

 Sacha John Edward Lord (born 26 January 1972), also known as Sacha John Lord-Marchionne, is a British political figure, entrepreneur, author and co-creator of the Parklife festival and The Warehouse Project.

-He was the Night Time Economy Adviser for Greater Manchester, appointed by Mayor Andy Burnham, from 2018 to January 2025.
+He has served as Chair of the Night Time Industries Association since 2023.
+He was Greater Manchester’s Night Time Economy Adviser from 2018 to 2025, appointed by Mayor Andy Burnham.

 Early life

 Lord was born on 26 January 1972 in Altrincham, Cheshire (now Greater Manchester), and grew up in the town.
 His father was a textile merchant, and his mother an interior designer.
 Lord was educated at Manchester Grammar School, leaving at aged 18 having gained two Us and an E at A-Level.
 After leaving school, Lord worked at a clothes shop in Altrincham, and later started a market stall at Liverpool market, selling leather jackets.
 After quitting his market job, Lord became involved in the rave-influenced music scene, and spent most of his time listening to The Stone Roses, Prince, The Smiths and David Bowie.